The best non-phone work from home jobs for people who hate phone work.

 But if you’re looking for specific jobs, the data entry, test scoring, research, and micro-tasks are probably the least stressful.

-Final Thoughts on Non-Phone Work from Home Jobs
+Final Thoughts on Non-Phone Virtual Jobs

-Most freelancers dream of finding non-phone work from home jobs because, let’s face it, dealing with grumpy ass people or, even worse, someone screaming at you on the phone.
+Most freelancers dream of finding non-phone work-from-home jobs because, let’s face it, dealing with grumpy-ass people or, even worse, someone screaming at you on the phone.

 Whatever happens, don’t give up on your dream to work from home for a better work-life balance.
 It’s the most amazing feeling to fit work around your schedule and not the other way around.